Videos on meditation and spirituality

 Sri Chinmoy answers questions about meditation

-During an interview with Dr. Amritananda Russell Barber, Former WNBC-TV Religion Editor, Producer and Host, Sri Chinmoy briefly answers various questions about meditation.
+During an interview with Dr. Amritananda Russell Barber, Former WNBC-TV Religion Editor, Producer and Host, Sri Chinmoy answers various questions about meditation.
 Sri Chinmoy explains what meditation is, how meditation differs from prayer and how to meditate.

 Sri Chinmoy on the value of meditation